JeffreyZhao/wind/README.md

 * A JIT (just-in-time) compiler which generates codes **at runtime**, mainly used in development environment.
 * An AOT (ahead-of-time) compiler which generates code **before runtime**.
 The AOT compiled code are independent of JIT compiler, which is target in production environment.
-* An async library which simplified async programming significantly.
+* An async library (with powerpack) which simplified async programming significantly.

 # Jscex asynchronous library